thaliees/NavigationDrawer/README.md

 Location settings
 * Set up a location request
-* Get current location settings and prompt the user to change location setting (if the location settings are not satisfied.
+* Get current location settings and prompt the user to change location setting (if the location settings are not satisfied).

+Receive location updates
+* Location update callback